1964 Winter Olympics: Cross-country skiing

 Sixten Jernberg during the 1964 Olympics.

 The cross-country skiing events took place near the village of Seefeld in Tirol.
 The men competed as usual in individual over 15, 30 and 50 kilometer as well as in the 4 × 10 kilometer relay.
 On the other hand, women competed for the first time at the Olympic Games the 5 kilometer, introduced at the world championships in 1962, in addition to the 10 kilometer and the relay 3 × 5 kilometer.

 Men's events started with the 30 kilometers.
 The Finn Eero Mäntyranta won the race ahead of the Norwegian Harald Grønningen and the Soviet Igor Voronchikhin.
 The Swede Sixten Jernberg, the favorite after his six Olympic medals obtained in 1956 and 1960, finished fifth.
 Eight of the top nine athletes were Scandinavian.
 In the 15 kilometer skied three days later, Eero Mäntyranta was once again crowned Olympic champion ahead of Harald Grønningen.
 Sixten Jernberg wins bronze, his seventh Olympic medal.
 Racing the day before his 35th birthday, Jernberg took the lead at the end of the 50 kilometer.
 He won gold, his eighth Olympic medal, finishing more than a minute ahead of his compatriot Assar Rönnlund.
 The end of the relay 4 × 10 kilometer was a duel between the Finnish Eero Mäntyranta and the Swede Assar Rönnlund, who overtook the Soviet Pavel Kolchin one kilometer from the finish.
 Sweden eventually won the event, eight seconds ahead of Finland and twelve over the Soviet Union.
 Jernberg ended his Olympic career with nine medals including four gold, which was a new record.

 Soviet skiers dominated the women's events as they won six of the seven possible medals.
 In the 10 kilometer they achieved the treble as in 1960: Klavdiya Boyarskikh ahead Yevdokiya Mekshilo and Maria Gusakova.
 For the first time among women, non-European cross-country skiers took part in the Olympic Games.
 The two North Koreans and the two Mongols, however, finished in the last four places.
 Boyarskikh also won the very close Olympic 5 km, while Finland's Mirja Lehtonen surprised by taking second place.
 The Soviet Alevtina Kolchina was third.
 Finally, the Soviets won the relay 3 × 5 kilometer for the first time.
 They were well ahead of the Swedes by two minutes and the Finns by three.
 Klavdiya Boyarskikh wins his third gold medal at these Games.

-Closing Ceremony
+Closing ceremony

-For the first time on games history, the Closing Ceremony was not held at the Olympic Stadium and in an indoor place, took place on February 9 at the Olympiaeisstadion.
+For the first time in games history, the closing ceremony was not held at the Olympic Stadium and in an indoor place, took place on February 9 at the Olympiaeisstadion.
 The flags of Greece, the founding nation of the Olympic Games, Austria, the host country, and France, the host country of the next Games, were raised to the sound of the national anthems.
-The President of the Avery Brundage officially declared the Games closed before the extinction of the Olympic flame.
+The president of the Avery Brundage officially declared the Games closed before the extinction of the Olympic flame.